Citrix Systems (NASDAQ:CTXS) Releases FY 2021 Pre-Market Earnings Guidance

 Pre-Market guidance to 6.20-6.40 EPS.

-Citrix Systems (NASDAQ:CTXS) last released its quarterly earnings data on Thursday, October 22nd.
-The cloud computing company reported $1.38 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.25 by $0.13.
-The company had revenue of $767.17 million during the quarter, compared to the consensus estimate of $759.02 million.
-Citrix Systems had a net margin of 18.52% and a return on equity of 391.74%.
-Citrix Systems’s revenue for the quarter was up 4.7% on a year-over-year basis.
-During the same period last year, the firm earned $1.52 EPS.
-As a group, sell-side analysts forecast that Citrix Systems will post 3.93 EPS for the current fiscal year.
+Citrix Systems (NASDAQ:CTXS) last released its earnings results on Monday, January 18th.
+The cloud computing company reported $1.46 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.34 by $0.12.
+Citrix Systems had a return on equity of 391.74% and a net margin of 18.52%.
+The firm had revenue of $810.00 million for the quarter, compared to analysts’ expectations of $781.55 million.
+During the same quarter in the previous year, the business posted $1.71 earnings per share.
+The business’s revenue for the quarter was up .0% on a year-over-year basis.
+Equities research analysts forecast that Citrix Systems will post 3.93 earnings per share for the current year.

-Several research analysts have recently weighed in on CTXS shares.
-Raymond James lowered their price objective on Citrix Systems from $185.00 to $145.00 and set an outperform rating for the company in a research report on Friday, October 23rd.
-Royal Bank of Canada dropped their price target on Citrix Systems from $162.00 to $145.00 in a research report on Friday, October 23rd.
-UBS Group began coverage on Citrix Systems in a research report on Tuesday, October 13th.
-They set a neutral rating and a $146.00 price objective for the company.
-Smith Barney Citigroup boosted their price objective on Citrix Systems from $195.00 to $205.00 in a report on Friday, October 23rd.
-Finally, Morgan Stanley lowered shares of Citrix Systems from an overweight rating to an equal weight rating and set a $140.00 price target on the stock. in a research note on Friday, October 23rd.
-One analyst has rated the stock with a sell rating, seven have issued a hold rating, six have given a buy rating and one has issued a strong buy rating to the company’s stock.
-The stock has a consensus rating of Hold and an average price target of $152.93.
+A number of research analysts have issued reports on CTXS shares.
+Morgan Stanley cut Citrix Systems from an overweight rating to an equal weight rating and set a $140.00 target price on the stock. in a research report on Friday, October 23rd.
+Royal Bank of Canada lifted their price target on Citrix Systems from $145.00 to $150.00 in a research note on Wednesday.
+UBS Group assumed coverage on Citrix Systems in a research note on Tuesday, October 13th.
+They set a neutral rating and a $146.00 price target on the stock.
+Smith Barney Citigroup lifted their price objective on Citrix Systems from $195.00 to $205.00 in a research note on Friday, October 23rd.
+Finally, Raymond James cut their price objective on Citrix Systems from $185.00 to $145.00 and set an outperform rating on the stock in a research note on Friday, October 23rd.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating, six have assigned a buy rating and one has issued a strong buy rating to the stock.
+The stock presently has an average rating of Hold and a consensus price target of $153.27.

-In other news, EVP Sridhar Mullapudi sold 272 shares of Citrix Systems stock in a transaction on Thursday, December 3rd.
-The stock was sold at an average price of $126.59, for a total value of $34,432.48.
-Following the transaction, the executive vice president now owns 17,608 shares in the company, valued at approximately $2,228,996.72.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, EVP Donna Nappen Kimmel sold 14,668 shares of the company’s stock in a transaction dated Thursday, October 22nd.
-The shares were sold at an average price of $135.39, for a total value of $1,985,900.52.
-Following the completion of the sale, the executive vice president now owns 79,654 shares in the company, valued at approximately $10,784,355.06.
+In related news, CEO David J. Henshall sold 8,000 shares of the company’s stock in a transaction on Monday, November 2nd.
+The stock was sold at an average price of $113.62, for a total transaction of $908,960.00.
+Following the completion of the sale, the chief executive officer now owns 324,318 shares in the company, valued at $36,849,011.16.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, CFO Arlen Shenkman sold 673 shares of the company’s stock in a transaction on Monday, November 2nd.
+The stock was sold at an average price of $113.62, for a total value of $76,466.26.
+Following the sale, the chief financial officer now owns 65,348 shares of the company’s stock, valued at approximately $7,424,839.76.
 The disclosure for this sale can be found here.
-Over the last quarter, insiders have sold 38,896 shares of company stock valued at $4,906,861.
-0.54% of the stock is owned by corporate insiders.
+In the last 90 days, insiders have sold 24,228 shares of company stock valued at $2,920,961.
+Corporate insiders own 0.54% of the company’s stock.

 About Citrix Systems